hodyroff/scs-training/monitoring/monitoring.md

               warning: 95
 ```

-dNation k8s Monitoring has several pre-made dashboard for k8s apps, e.g. MySQL, Ingress Nginx, Java Spring Acutator, etc. These dashboards can have their panel added to the clusters L1 dashboard.
+dNation k8s Monitoring has several pre-made dashboard for k8s apps, e.g. MySQL, Ingress Nginx, Java Spring Actuator, etc. These dashboards can have their panel added to the clusters L1 dashboard.

 ```yaml
 dnation-kubernetes-monitoring: